kumahq/kuma-website/docs/docs/dev/policies/matching.md

 If a policy does not support a level then every type will be marked with ❌ in that level and the YAML configuration must omit that field from the definition.

-# Matching meaning
+# targetRef levels

 Top level `targetRef` defines which set of proxies a policy will affect.
+`Top` level `targetRef` defines which set of proxies a policy will affect (.i.e: the set of proxies whose configuration is getting modified).
-`To` level `targetRef` defines rules for outgoing traffic relative to the top level.
+`To` level `targetRef` defines rules that applies to outgoing traffic of proxies selected by the `Top` level `targetRef`.
+`From` level `targetRef` defines rules that applies to incoming traffic of proxies selected by the `Top` level `targetRef`.
 `From` level `targetRef` defines rules for incoming traffic relative to the top level.

 Consider the example below: